ssolie/cfe-nemo-docker/README.md

-# cfe-nemo-docker
+# CFE Builder
-Used to build CFE for the Nemo motherboard
+Used to build CFE for the Nemo (AmigaOne X1000) motherboard.